 At Cirencester Primary School we teach Maths using the new National Curriculum.
 The programmes of study within the new curriculum are arranged into the following areas:

-Children are taught maths every day within their usual classes (apart from Year 6 who are taught in ability groups).
+Children are taught maths every day within their usual classes and work with a mixture of pupils within their classrooms, learning from each other throughout their lessons.
 Within the new curriculum the focus is very much on depth of understanding so it is very unlikely that your child will be moved onto the objectives from the next year group.
-Instead, pupils are provided with mastery activities which will provide them with a deeper understand of the mathematical concept being taught.
+Instead, pupils are provided with tasks and problems which will provide them with a deeper understand of the mathematical concept being taught.

 We have set out our school calculation policy to ensure that pupils have this depth of understanding of a concept before moving onto written methods.
 For example, before pupils are taught chunking or bus stop methods for division, they spend lots of time practically sharing out items and looking at lots of different visual representations of this sharing.
 Please see our calculation policy for more details.